tandica/rhcsa/practice-exams/yt/yt.md

 Turn it on with `swapon /dev/sb2`

-To make it permanent, mount it with the uuid you see when running blkid.
+To make it permanent, mount it in */etc/fstab* with the UUID you see when running blkid.
 - use "swap" as a mount point and as the file system

 Type swapon -s to verify the changes